bctorreira/ansible-tfg/README.md

 ```

 ## Inventory organization
 Ansible works against multiple managed nodes or “hosts” in your infrastructure at the same time, using a list or group of lists known as inventory.
-These “hosts” may be **hostnames** or **ip addresses**.
+These “hosts” may be **hostnames** or **IP addresses**.

 There are two default groups: `all` and `ungrouped`.
 The `all` group contains every host.
 The `ungrouped` group contains all hosts that don’t have another group aside from `all`.
 Every host will always belong to at least 2 groups (`all` and `ungrouped` or `all` and some other group).
 Though `all` and `ungrouped` are always present, they can be implicit and not appear in group listings like `group_names`.